Installing and using WordPress plugins

 5. Activate the plugin.
 Once the installation confirmation screen appears, be sure to click Activate to enable your plugin.
 This will turn the plugin “on.”

-We recommend users who purchased a plugin from EmPress register their plugin license key.
-This will allow us to deliver plugin updates and fixes to you via your WordPress dashboard.
+We recommend customers register their plugin license key.
+This allows us to deliver plugin updates and fixes to you via your WordPress dashboard.

 ACCESSING INSTALLED PLUGINS

 Should you need to deactivate a plugin at any time (whether one of ours, or another you’ve downloaded), you can find all plugins by going to the Plugins tab, then selecting Installed Plugins.
 If you visit this area shortly after switching to WordPress and installing your theme, don’t be alarmed if you see Plugins you did not manually install!
-We package our themes with a few plugins for your benefit, and many WordPress installs automatically include certain plugins.
+We package our themes with a few plugins for your benefit, and many WordPress installs automatically include certain plugins (often from your hosting provider).